travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 This guide covers build environment and configuration topics specific to Node.js projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Node.js builds are not available on the OSX environment.

 ## Choosing Node versions to test against

 You can choose Node.js and io.js versions to run your tests by adding the following to .travis.yml: